Bug #58120

 Because the rest of the script is talking about MDS daemons: it's ssh'ing to MDS nodes, the variable is named "cmd_kill_9_mds", it's examining MDS ranks, etc. MDS daemons have nothing to do with RBD.

-#9 Updated by 王子敬 wang about 2 months ago
+Updated by 王子敬 wang over 1 year ago

 Ilya Dryomov wrote: